ianrenton/ianrenton.com/projects/bluetooth-bass/_posts/2025-01-27-quick-start-guide.markdown

     ![Rear of the PCB held in place inside the fish enclosure](/img/projects/big-mouth-phatt-bass/26.jpg){: .center}
     <br/>

     You can then screw the rear of the fish back on, and you're done!
+When powered on, it will appear as a Bluetooth audio device.
+Simply connect to it from your phone, and your audio will come through the fish speaker along with flapping and singing action!

 Note that if you have issues where you lose Bluetooth connection as soon as motors start moving, it could be a supply voltage issue, which probably means you just need to replace the batteries.
 There are some other possible solutions if you have this issue a lot&mdash;see the page ["A Note on Board Restarts"](/projects/big-mouth-phatt-bass/a-note-on-board-restarts) from the Phatt Bass project, which is equally applicable here.